stanford-crfm/levanter/docs/Getting-Started-GPU.md

 sudo docker run -it --gpus=all --shm-size=16g ghcr.io/nvidia/jax:levanter
 ```

-Then you can run training commands from within your docker container as follows:
+Then, you can run training commands from within your Docker container as follows:

 ```bash
 python -m levanter.main.train_lm \
     --config_path /opt/levanter/config/gpt2_small.yaml
 ```

-#### Running A Job in a Docker Container
+#### Running a Job in a Docker Container
 You can also run a job in a Docker container with the following command:

 ```bash